openCoreEMR/oce-cli-import-codes/README.md

 ```

 **Auto-Detection**: The tool automatically detects the code type from the filename.
 If detection fails, you can manually specify the code type using `--code-type`.

+**Skip Behavior**: By default, the tool checks if a code package with the same type, version, revision date, and file checksum has already been imported.
+If found, it will skip the import to avoid duplicates.
+Use `--force` to override this behavior and import anyway.

 ### Arguments